e-conomic/vml-docs/docs/source/getting_started.rst

 - :code:`autosuggest://account_2314`

 The schema defines how Autosuggest will locate and retrieve the dataset.
-We call the extensions that knowns how to handle a certen schema for *data connectors* and we will develop data connectors as needed based on consumer requirements
+We call the extensions that knowns how to handle a certain schema *data connectors*.
+AutoSuggest develops new data connectors as needed based on consumer requirements.
+In general AutoSuggest does not perform ETL - but rely on clients to prepare data for training and prediction - but the system is flexible when it comes to retrieving the data sets.
+At present AutoSuggest is able to access data sets stored with us
+- or data sets made available through en endpoint in the Visma Datalake.

 Storing data with Autosuggest
 -----------------------------

-The data connector for the :code:`autosuggest` schema will use Autosuggests own dataset storage solution.
+The data connector for the :code:`autosuggest` schema will use Autosuggest's own dataset storage solution.
 Master credentials are used to upload datasets to the Autosuggest dataset storage solution.